Choosing the Right Primary Research Method

 In most marketing research, it is not necessary or feasible to conduct a complete census—that is, to speak to 100 percent of the target segment you want to study.
 This would be time-consuming, expensive, and superfluous, since after you have heard from a number of individuals, you will have information that is representative of the views of the entire population.
 Sampling is the process of selecting the appropriate number and types of research participants so that the data you collect is sufficiently representative of the whole segment.

 A sample is a group of elements (persons, stores, financial reports) chosen for research purposes from among a “total population” or “universe” of all possible participants who fit the target criteria for research subjects.
-The value of a research project is directly affected by how well the sample has been conceived and constructed.5
+The value of a research project is directly affected by how well the sample has been conceived and constructed.

 The first critical question in sampling is getting the right participant profile: whom, exactly, should you talk to or study for this marketing research?
 For example, if a research project is about laundry soap, the sampling plan must identify the right individuals to contact: Is it the person in the household who buys laundry soap?
 Is it the person who usually does the laundry?
 Is it the supermarket inventory manager who decides which products and brands to stock?
 Any of these individuals could be the right research subject, depending on what problems and questions the marketing research project is trying to address.

 Another essential question is sample size: How many people must participate in the research to give valid results?
 A small project involving in-depth interviews or focus groups might require recruiting just a dozen research participants or thereabouts.
-A large qualitative survey might involve hundreds or even thousands of individuals in order to yield the type of data and desired level of reliability in the results.
+A large quantitative survey might involve hundreds or even thousands of individuals in order to yield the type of data and desired level of reliability in the results.

 Marketing researchers must also determine how to identify potential participants.
 For some projects, a company’s own customer and prospective-customer records provide enough names within a target segment to complete the research.
 For other projects, marketing researchers must purchase lists of individuals who fit the target profile, or they may pay a marketing research services company to recruit participants.
 Another option for some projects is to use a panel: a group of people who have been recruited by an organization to participate in periodic research projects.
 While these are effectively professional (paid) marketing research subjects, if they happen to fit the respondent profile, they may still provide useful data and perspectives.
 Because their members are pre-screened for a wide variety of criteria, panels can be extremely useful for reaching hard-to-find individuals amongst the general population—such as people who drive Volkswagen vehicles or parents of teenagers.

 How researchers select the individuals who will participate—also known as the sampling procedure—is another important consideration.
 All sampling procedures can be classified as either probability samples or nonprobability samples.
 In a probability sample, each individual has a known chance of being selected for inclusion in the sample.
-The simplest version is the simple random sample, in which each individual in the research population has exactly the same chance of selection.
+The simplest version is the random sample, in which each individual in the research population has exactly the same chance of selection.
 For example, a sample of names could be selected from the company’s customer list according to a random process, such as using a randomization algorithm to order the list.